 The best?
-Get it filmed because they day goes so quick it will be a bit of a blur for you.
+Get it filmed because the day goes so quick it will be a bit of a blur for you.
 I asked family and friends to film it as we couldn’t afford to pay to have it filmed and they forgot!
 The day does go really quickly and I wish we could sit down and watch some of it.

 Any other bits of wisdom?
-If you see something you like but cant afford, search the internet for tutorials.
+If you see something you like but can’t afford, search the Internet for tutorials.
 We made so much for our wedding because we just couldn’t afford to buy it.
 And if people offer to help, take them up on it!